Project

 Not only that.
 The proposed change may be for a somewhat frequent use case, but it does not save too many characters in code nor does it make things more readable.
 It also does not lead to new, potentially not yet thought-of usages.

-Updated by zimbatm (zimba tm) about 9 years ago
+Updated by zimbatm (zimba tm) over 9 years ago

 Alright but a change doesn't necessarily need to be substantial to improve developer happiness.
 It seems like my little hack has two aspects to it that I would like to address separately.